JoseRamirezAyala/ethcrud/README.md

 # ethcrud
-Crud project using ERC20 smart contracts.
+Crud project using ethereum smart contracts.

 How to run in local: